 - The Stars Are Going Out: "Symbols of Bloodswords" from Wolf's Lair Abyss opens with the line "All the stars in the north are dead now" and doesn't get any cheerier from there.

-- Stylistic Suck: Ordo ad Chao; while Mayhem's earlier work was quite lo-fi, their years since their reformation had crystal clear production and electronic drums.
-Ordo ad Chao had muddy guitars, a very low-end sound (unheard of any black metal), and had under-produced drums (no EQ, triggers only on the bass drums).
+- Stylistic Suck: Ordo ad chao; while Mayhem's earlier work was quite lo-fi, their years since their reformation had crystal clear production and electronic drums.
+Ordo ad chao had muddy guitars, a very low-end sound (unheard of in black metal), and had under-produced drums (no EQ, triggers only on the bass drums).

-- Subliminal Seduction: Done subtly on Grand Declaration of War.
+- Subliminal Seduction: Done subtly (particularly since this is Mayhem, a band not usually associated with subtlety) on Grand Declaration of War.
 The Hidden Track before the first song is a backmasked version of the last song on the album.